Raccoon987/Yandex_sentiment_analysis/README.txt

+THIS IS ONE OF THE FINAL PROJECTS OF MIPT & YANDEX MACHINE LEARNING COURSERA COURSE

 sentiment analysis

 In this project, you have to solve the sentiment analysis task of the texts in several different ways.